agigibairene/Netflix-gpt/README.md

        - React + vite
        - Tailwind css (A CSS framework for styling)
     2. Backend:
-       - ChatGPT API (For user queries and recommending matching movies searched)
+       - Mistral API (For user queries and recommending matching movies searched)
        - Firebase (For Authentication)
+       - Movie Data from TMDB
 ```